 The Board of Public Works comprises the Governor, Treasurer, and Comptroller.
 The Board controls procurement by most State agencies (including the direct review and approval of most State contracts exceeding $200,000); adopts regulations (COMAR Title 21); sets procurement policy; and establishes internal operational procedures.
 Board operations are directed by the Executive Secretary with the Board’s Procurement Advisor and General Counsel serving statutorily delineated duties.

-State Treasurer may engage in or control procurement of: banking, financial services, insurance, insurance services.
+- State Treasurer may engage in or control procurement of: banking, financial services, insurance, and insurance services.

-- Department of General Services may engage in or control procurement of: real property leases, commodities and supplies, construction and construction-related services, and architect and engineering services.
+- Department of General Services may engage in or control procurement of: real property leases, commodities and supplies, services, construction and construction-related services, leases of motor vehicles, information processing equipment and associated services, telecommunications equipment, systems, or services, and architectural and engineering services.

-- Department of Transportation and Maryland Transportation Authority may engage in procurement of: Transportation-related construction and construction services, transportation-related architect and engineering services, rolling stock and other property peculiar to a transit system, supplies and services for aeronautics-related activities.
+- Department of Transportation and the Maryland Transportation Authority may engage in procurement of: Transportation-related construction and construction services, transportation-related architectural and engineering services, rolling stock and other property peculiar to a transit system, and supplies and services for aeronautics-related activities.

 - Maryland Port Commission may engage in procurement of: supplies and services for port-related activities, construction and construction-related services for a port facility, port-related architectural and engineering services, and leases of real property for port-related activities unless lease payments are from the General Fund.